You might suspect your car AC is overfilled. But how do you determine?

 - R-12 (older vehicles) – “Dichlorodifluoromethane” – also known as Freon, and now illegal to use.

-You can’t combine refrigerants.
+You can’t blend refrigerants.
 So if your car takes R-134a, you can’t put R-1234yf in it.

 It’s contained in a series of high-pressure and low-pressure tubes.
 You can see a couple of these when you open the hood.

 The refrigerant passes through the condenser (“hot side”) and evaporator (“cold side”).
-Through this process and changing between high- and low-pressure gas and liquid states, the heat and moisture are removed from your cabin.
+Through this process and changing between high- and reduced-pressure gas and liquid states, the heat and moisture are removed from your cabin.

 Why Is My Car AC Overcharged?